 If your disability or condition has flare-ups or is not stable, discuss this.
 Have plans in place so your trip need not get affected by it.
 You don’t want to be thousands of miles away from home and not have had “the real talk”.

 If you are able-bodied and travelling with someone that has specific needs, be sure to listen.
 If your disabled friend is going on a trip with you, chances are, they trust you and know you pretty well.
 Listen to them and feel free to ask them questions – it is, after all, a two-way street.

 Be completely honest with each other when discussing expectations of the trip.
 If their disability is not always constant, be ready to roll with the punches and go with the flow – sometimes you get the best stories from such moments!

 Be mindful of your limitations

-It would be a shame to miss out on those must-see attractions on your vacation, and most times, you won’t have to – if only you do a little research before you go.
+It would be a shame to miss out on those must-see attractions on your holiday, and most times, you won’t have to – if only you do a little research before you go.
 Make a list of the particular tourist spots you’re interested in, and do some digging.
 Can you get there easily?
 Can you get the full experience?
 And can you do it without breaking the bank?
-Platforms such as Trip Trip Hooray and It’s Accessible are there to help you.
+Platforms such as It’s Accessible are there to help you.

-For general information on a particular city and its neighborhoods, download momondo places city guides and read a local’s recommendation to the best sights and attractions, and if you’re visually impaired, try audio-based Guide dots.
+For general information on a particular city and its neighbourhoods, download the momondo app for city guides and to read local’s recommendation to the best sights and attractions.
 For more specific accessibility queries, you can check The Lonely Planet’s Travel for All forum on Google+.
-Most of the information provided there is by travelers with disabilities.
+Most of the information provided there is by travellers with disabilities.
 This can help give you an idea of what to expect at specific destinations.